No matter your needs, these are the best Macs on the market today

 The best Mac for most users

-Bottom line: Economically (for Apple) priced, the current MacBook Air includes those features important to most users in an easy-to-carry case.
+Bottom line: Economically (for Apple) priced, the current MacBook Air includes those features necessary to most users in an easy-to-carry case.

 |Specs